Logarithmic Gromov-Witten theory with expansions: Extended tropicalizations

 By replacing $\RR_{\geq 0}$ with the extended monoid $\mathbf{R}_{\infty} = \RR_{\geq 0}\sqcup\{\infty\}$ equipped with its order topology, we obtain a compactification, the \textbf{extended cone}

 The cone complex $\Sigma$ can be described as a colimit of a diagram of cones, and by replacing each cone with its extended cone we obtain a canonical compactification

-{ \begin{warning} Pictures of the extended tropicalization can cause some initial confusion, because both order reversing and order preserving bijections are at play.
-For the extended tropicalization of a toroidal embedding $X$, there is an order preserving bijection between the $k$-dimensional faces at infinity and the $k$-dimensional strata of $X$.
-There is also an order reversing bijection between the $k$-dimensional cones (or extended cones) and the codimension $k$ strata of $X$, see Figure~\ref{fig: ext-trop-P2}. \end{warning}}
+{ \begin{warning} Pictures of the extended tropicalization can cause some consternation, as both order reversing and order preserving bijections are at play.
+The extended tropicalization of a toric variety $X$, with fan $\Sigma$, and dense torus $\mathbb G_m^r$ is equipped with an action of the vector group $\mathbb R^r$.
+The extended tropicalization is stratified by the orbits of this group action, and is in order preserving bijection with the orbits of the $\mathbb G_m^r$ action on $X$

+There is an order reversing bijection between the \textit{closures} in the extended tropicalizations of the $k$-dimensional cones of $\Sigma$ and the codimension $k$ strata of $X$, see Figure~\ref{fig: ext-trop-P2}.
+Since each face at infinity can be interpreted as the extended tropicalization of a toric variety in the boundary of $X$, the order reversing and order preserving bijections interact in the boundary.
+While this may cause some initial confusion, it is an efficient tool in recording the necessary combinatorics for the degeneration problem. \end{warning}}

 Given a polyhedral complex $\mathscr P$ that is not necessarily a cone complex, one similarly obtains a compactification $\overline{\mathscr P}$ of the asymptotic directions as follows.
 Let $\Sigma_{\mathscr P}$ be the cone over the polyhedral complex.
 The height $1$ slice of the extended cone complex $\overline{\Sigma}_{\mathscr P}$ gives a compactification of $\mathscr P$